Innoactive/Creator/.Documentation/articles/pro/03-desktop-mode.md

 ### Switching between modes

-You can switch between VR-mode and Desktop Mode through the course controller menu on the bottom of your screen.
+You can switch between VR-mode and desktop mode through the trainer menu on the bottom of your screen.
 Switching the mode will reload your current scene and switching is not possible while a training course is running.

 [![Switching modes](../images/pro/03-trainer-menu.png "Switching between VR and Desktop Mode.")](../images/pro/03-trainer-menu.png)